Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Error Analysis

 Out of the 56 slots in the AIC test set, we noticed an improvement in 45 slots, while 4 slots were tied, and the remaining 7 slots have slightly worse performance.
 Our error analysis reveals two main categories for the performance loss: data mismatch between \aic and \syntaic and over-reliance on surface-level features.

-\paragraph{Data mismatch.} We lose performance for the slot \textit{Car Mileage} because of a difference in language used when describing the mileage of a car.
-In \aic, information about car mileage is often a binary confirmation for whether the mileage on the vehicle is above a certain threshold, e.g., over 100,000 miles, whereas \syntaic describes car mileage with an exact number, e.g., 30,000 miles.
-For the slot \textit{Traffic Controls Obeyed}, \aic implies traffic controls being obeyed with descriptions of what it means to obey (or disobey) traffic controls.
-For example, the caller might describe how the other driver ran the red light, which is why they hit the caller's vehicle. \syntaic asks the caller to confirm directly whether traffic controls were obeyed.
+\paragraph{Data Mismatch.} We lose performance for the slot \textit{Car Mileage} because of a difference in language used when describing the mileage of a car.
+In \aic, agents ask a binary confirmation for whether the mileage on the vehicle is above a certain threshold, whereas callers in \syntaic describe car mileage with an exact number.
+For the slot \textit{Traffic Controls Obeyed}, AIC callers indirectly indicate that traffic controls are not obeyed, e.g. stating that the other driver ran a red light.
+In \syntaic, the agent asks the caller to confirm directly whether traffic controls were obeyed.

-\paragraph{Surface level text.} The model both over-~and under-predicts slots due to surface-level features such as predicting \textit{Number of Involved Cars} when the text contains language about counting vehicles, despite many such instances in \aic simply describing the traffic environment to contextualize the accident, e.g., there was a vehicle in front of the caller, but it was not involved in the accident.
-The model also predicted this slot when there was language related to the number of passengers with a driver.
+\paragraph{Surface Level Text.} The model both over-~and under-predicts slots due to surface-level features such as predicting \textit{Number of Involved Cars} when the text discusses counting vehicles, despite many such instances in \aic simply describing the traffic environment to contextualize the accident, e.g., there was a vehicle in front of the caller, but it was not involved in the accident.
+The model also predicted this slot when there was language about the number of passengers with a driver.
 Similarly, \textit{Color} would be predicted whenever colors were mentioned, e.g., a purple bruise. \textit{Traffic Flow} was severely under-predicted when it would have been beneficial for the model to predict the slot whenever it saw information describing lane direction.